TULiberalArts/Latin-American-Studies/pages/home.md

   to learning about the politics, economics, cultures and societies of Latin America and the Caribbean.
 LAS uses this region as a framework for exploring thematic issues in such disciplines as anthropology, art, history, political science, Spanish and Portuguese and communication studies.
-published: true
 ---
 Latin American Studies (LASS) offers you an interdisciplinary approach to learning about the politics, economics, cultures and societies of Latin America and the Caribbean.
 LASS uses this region as a framework for exploring thematic issues in such disciplines as anthropology, art, history, political science, Spanish and Portuguese and communication studies.